getodk/docs/form-widgets.rst

 A line or polygon of GPS coordinates tracking actual device movement.
 The user can specify one of two location-recording modes:

-- Manual Mode — The user taps the device to place a marker as desired, while moving.
+- Manual Mode — The user taps the device to place a marker as desired while moving.
 - Automatic Mode — The app creates a marker on a regular time interval (default: 20 seconds) as the user moves.